Guiding your students is part of your job as a personal trainer or sports coach, whether it's at the gym or at the client's home.

 In an article posted online by the Guardian, based on research from nutrition scientist Bridget Benelam of the British Nutrition Foundation emphasises that unless you’re an elite athlete, no one needs protein supplements.

-Bear in mind that as a personal trainer, you might not always be the best person to give nutritional advice.
+Bear in mind that as a personal trainer near me, you might not always be the best person to give nutritional advice.
 While many personal trainers are experts in dietary requirements, it might be best to leave this with the help of professional dieticians.

 If your client asks you for advice on what they should eat to give them the best results at the gum, you have several options: